sandstormports/gitlabhq/doc/integration/saml.md

 For this you need take the following into account:

+- If a fingerprint is used, it must be the SHA1 fingerprint
 - If no certificate is provided in the settings, a fingerprint or fingerprint validator needs to be provided and the response from the server must contain a certificate (`<ds:KeyInfo><ds:X509Data><ds:X509Certificate>`)